kuailingmin/vdom-engine/README.md

 ## Handle context

-Unlike React, context is out of `Component#getChildContext`, it pass by `React.render` from top to bottom, just like `props`.
+Unlike React, context is out of `Component#getChildContext`, it is passed by `React.render` from top to bottom, just like `props`.

 ```javascript
 import React from 'vdom-engine'